 Now, what to drink while visiting the Faroe Islands?
 Beer!
 There are a few great breweries.
 Due to the high-quality spring water, it is also possible for the Faroese experts to make world-class liquors.
 Generally speaking, the Faroese drink the same as the rest of Northern Europe.
 Beer and coffee are staples.
 The water quality is great in the Faroe Islands, so even a fresh glass of water can be a nice experience!

 Estimated budget for visiting the Faroe Islands

 Plane tickets to the Faroe Islands are often expensive.
-If you fly directly from Denmark, you can typically get a return ticket for around 2,000 USD/EUR, but if you’re flying from somewhere else and needing a layover, the ticket price might increase and cost you several thousands.
+If you fly directly from Denmark, you can typically get a return ticket for around 2,000 USD/EUR, but if you’re flying from somewhere else and needing a layover, the ticket price might increase and cost you several thousand.
 SAS and Atlantic Airways are both on the more expensive of flying.

 Staying in a hotel will cost you at least 100 USD/EUR per night.
-We recommend you to book your accommodation with Booking.com in advance since that allows you to scoop up the best deal.
+We recommend you book your accommodation with Booking.com in advance since that allows you to scoop up the best deal.

 Food prices are higher than elsewhere in the world.
 Some fish and shellfish are cheap because they are locally sourced.
-But meats, fruits and restaurant food is typically expensive.
+But meats, fruits and restaurant food are typically expensive.
 A daily food budget of 30 USD/EUR or more should be expected if you intend to eat out every day.

 When is the best time to visit the Faroes?